alexispuckett3/Lab-Report-3.1/README.md

 The second circuit consisted of two resistors (R1 and R2), an LED, a TIP31C transistor, and a switch.
 Once built on the breadboard, we connected it to the DCPS to supply 5V to the circuit.

+We then measured the voltage at each test point (T1-T7) and the voltage drop across each component along with the current through the LED and R2.

 # Results: